 vi.
 Read annual reports- After gathering information from the above ways, read the annual report of companies in your circle of competence.

 It has been seen that they are able to generate better stock picks if you combine the expertise of both trading and investment.
 Some of the well-known personalities who have done really well by combining the expertise of both trading and investments are as follows-

 b.
 Mark Minervini

 c.
 Rakesh Jhunjhunwala

 Money Management techniques

-Money management is a technique for managing money which encompasses investments, expense control, and tracking, budgeting and taxes and it involves greater control of your incoming and outgoing.
+Money management is a technique for managing money that encompasses investments, expense control, tracking, budgeting, and taxes and it involves greater control of your incoming and outgoing.

 In the field of investment, money management deals with the decision of how much risk an individual should take in case of an uncertain situation.
 To be more specific, it highlights what percentage or amount of the individual’s wealth should be risked so as to maximize the individual’s utility function.

 In the stock market, it plays an important role in every success of a trading system.
 It has a close link with trading expectancy, which can be defined as the average amount you can expect to win or lose with every rupee at risk.

 Let’s take an example that how money management plays a key role in your trading and investment life.
 Say the probability of profit and loss of all trade stands at 60:40, so using money management a trader can set his average win substantially higher compared to his average loss in order to produce a profitable trading system.
 On an average basis, say if the win fetches him around Rs 1000 per trade while the losses are limited to Rs 250 per trade, the expectancy stands at-